Tag

 midjourney screenshot

-Midjourney features: Powered by: Midjourney; utilizes Discord | Access via: Discord | Output: four images per prompt | Price: Starts at $10/month
+Midjourney features: Powered by: Midjourney; utilizes | Access via: Discord | Output: four images per prompt | Price: Starts at $10/month

 I often play around with AI image generators because of how fun and easy creating digital artwork is.
 Despite all my experiences with different AI generators, nothing could have prepared me for Midjourney — in the best way.

 The output of this image was so crystal clear that I had a hard time believing it wasn’t an actual image someone took of the prompt I put in.
-This is so good that it has produced award-winning art.
+This software is so good that it has produced award-winning art.

 The biggest con is that it is not user-friendly, and honestly confuses me every time.
 If you also need the extra direction, check out our step-by-step how-to here: How to use Midjourney to generate amazing images and art.